 = SUB 1

-_stopall further data are ignored.
+-all further lines are ignored.

 _dataall lines following (until EOF or another subroutine) placed into